webOSArchive/accuweatherxml-proxy/readme.md

 ## Limitations

-* Be aware that while the original API provided one end-point for a complete forecast payload, the new API requires multiple calls to different endpoints to construct the payload expected by older clients.
+* Be aware that while the original API provided one end-point for a complete forecast payload, the new API requires multiple calls to different endpoints to construct the payload expected by older clients, increasing the rate at which your call limit is consumed.
+More aggressive [caching](#caching) may help.
 * Free API access is limited to a 5-day forecast.
 To get more than this, you have to pay.
 If you pay for more than 5 days, update the `config.php` to increase the XML output.
 * Free API access excludes weather alerts, so they have not been included in this project.